 - What role did the House of Representatives play in deciding the election?

-- What role did Alexander Hamilton play in deciding the election?
+- What did Alexander Hamilton suggest should decide the election?

 - What geographic differences do you notice between the candidates